jack-pepper/push_swap/libft/README.md

 #### LIBSTDLIB (From stdlib.h)
 - ft_calloc.c - Allocates memory for an array and initializes it to zero.
 - ft_memdel.c - (Non-standard) Frees allocated memory and sets the pointer to null.
+- ft_atoi.c - Converts a string to an integer, handling whitespace and signs.
+- ft_atol.c - Converts a string to a long, handling whitespace and signs.

 ### LIBUTILS (Additional utility functions)
 - ft_itoa.c - Converts an integer to a string representation.